 - Students will have their home institution sign the form and send it to The Department of Geography and Planning at the University of Saskatchewan (firstname.lastname@example.org).
 They will be automatically registered in the course, but must pay student fees and tuition directly to the University of Saskatchewan.

-Professionals or Students outside of Canada
+Students outside of Canada or Professionals

 - Request permission to register in the course by emailing Dr. Martyn Clark (email@example.com) and outlining how they meet the course prerequisites listed in the course synopsis